The Breadth of a Loaf

 If you find after a long stay in the fridge you have over 1/2 cup of liquid on top of your starter proceed as follows:

-2. Pour and scrape your solid starter into a four cup bowl or liquid measuring cup
+2. Pour and scrape all your solid starter into a four cup bowl or liquid measuring cup

-3. Stir in cold water in an amount equal to the discarded liquid, cover tightly with plastic wrap and leave at room temp for 12 hours
+3. Stir in cold water in an amount equal to the discarded liquid, cover tightly with plastic wrap and rest at room temp for 12 hours.

 *If you've frozen your starter and need to wake it up, first thaw in your fridge for at least 24hrs, then follow the steps above for "waking up a sleepy starter"